What are Nootropic Drugs?

-Not at all; in fact many nootropic supplements include vitamins like B6 in their list of ingredients.
-The reason is simple: your body and brain needs nutrients and minerals to function at the optimum level, and vitamins will do just that.
-Also there’s no such thing as the best vitamins for nootropics because you need all of them to stay physically and mentally healthy.
+Not at all; in fact, many nootropic supplements include vitamins like B6 in their list of ingredients.
+The reason is simple: your body and brain need nutrients and minerals to function at the optimum level, and vitamins will do just that.
+Also, there’s no such thing as the best vitamins for nootropics because you need all of them to stay physically and mentally healthy.

 What are Some Commonly Overlooked Nootropics?